kevinwong1983/AttributeAllocationTable/doc/design.md

 	* The init, getter and setter will be Mutex locked to prevent access to the same data at the same time by different threads.
 This will prevent data corruption.
-	* At this moment we the nvm component is tested on a semi unit-test/integration test level.
-In the future these levels should be split up into a unit-test level tests (Sported by gtest and gmock) and integration level tests using a underlying file structure to emulate non-volatile memory storage. end note
+	* At this moment the nvm component is tested on a semi unit-test/integration test level.
+In the future these levels should be split up into a unit-test level tests (Sported by gtest and gmock) and integration level tests using a underlying file structure to emulate non-volatile memory storage.
+	* After after many Sets, Get and Deletes the attributes will be fragmented over the nvm.
+It is then possible that the nvm is full while there is space between the attributes.
+To cope with this an de-fegmentation action needs to be preformed.
+Free space is filled with attributes that can fit in them.
+end note

 @enduml